microsoft/vscode-cmake-tools/docs/cmake-presets.md

 **CMake: Select Test Preset** lists the default Test Preset and the union of non-hidden Test Presets defined in `CMakePresets.json` and `CMakeUserPresets.json`.
 The default Test Preset is the same as invoking `ctest` with no other arguments from the command line.

 Select a Test Preset to make it the active Test Preset.
 This is the `testPreset` value that will be used when you invoke CTest to run tests.
-The active Test Preset appears on the CMake Tools side bar.
+The active Test Preset appears in the Project Status View on the CMake Tools sidebar.

 All Test Presets must specify an associated `configurePreset` value.
 CMake Tools will hide Test Presets that don't apply to the active Configure Preset.
 For more information, see the [list of Test Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#test-preset).